You Should Always Write Your Dissertation Introduction Last: Here’s Why

 The most obvious reason for writing your introduction last is that it makes it ten times easier.
 Think of it like this, if you’ve just written 9,000 words working your way through your dissertation then a 1,000 word summary of what you’ve written will be a piece of cake.

 So, writing your introduction last can make your dissertation both better quality and easier.
 It really is a no brainer!
-If you’re still unsure about how to best tackle your dissertation, take some time to look around the internet and familiarise yourself with the advice of essay experts such as Ivory Research.
+If you’re still unsure about how to best tackle your dissertation, check out our article on How to write a dissertation or How to write a dissertation introduction.
 We are sure that once you get started on your dissertation you won’t look back.
 Good luck!